artyushov/idea-jmh-plugin/README.md

 First of all, you must have ```jmh-core``` and ```jmh-generator-annprocess``` on the classpath of your module.

+After that install the plugin.
+You can do this directly from IDEA — search for `JMH` in plugin repositories.

 Then you can use the plugin the same way you use JUnit.
 To generate a new benchmark method run ```Generate...``` action.
 In Mac OS it is ```Ctrl + N```
 Or just right click in your editor pane and select ```Generate micro benchmark```.